canhuynh1998/DailyNotebook/README.md

 - `Knowledge Bank` compiles all the notes from books, blogs, podcasts, etc. everything from tech to nonfiction
 - `Questions` compiles all the questions that I have
 - `Ideas` - some swimming cow moments ?!
+- `Interviewing Notes` - what I learned from previous interviews
 - `Procedures` - many things in life follow a precise sequential order and I am forgetful.